Version Control with Git – Manage Flows and Namespace Files icon Version Control with Git – Manage Flows and Namespace Files

 Git SyncFlows and SyncNamespaceFiles

-The Git SyncFlows pattern implements GitOps and uses Git as a single source of truth.
-It allows you to store your flows in Git and use a system flow that automatically syncs changes from Git to Kestra.
-You can also sync namespace files using the Git SyncNamespaceFiles pattern in the same way.
+The Git SyncFlows pattern implements GitOps with Git as the single source of truth.
+Store flows in Git, and run a system flow that automatically syncs changes into Kestra.
+The Git SyncNamespaceFiles pattern mirrors this for namespace files.

-• You create a system flow that runs on a schedule and syncs changes from Git to Kestra
+• Schedule a system flow that syncs changes from Git to Kestra.

 Here is an example system flow that you can use to declaratively sync changes from Git to Kestra: